-5.2 Slope
+4.2 Slope

-The site slopes downslope to the west north-west in the range of 3-4 degrees.
+The site slopes downslope to the west at an average gradiant of 3-4 degrees.
 This is consistent across the entire site.
-Contour lines with intervals of 1 metre can be seen in the subdivision plan (Appendix C).
+Contour lines with intervals of 1 metre can be seen in the plan in Appendix H.

-5.3 The Bushfire Hazard Assessment Levels
+4.3 The Bushfire Hazard Assessment Levels

-The vegetation class map (Appendix D) outlines the dominant vegetation types on the study site and surrounding area for a minimum of 100 m.
+The vegetation class map (Appendix E) outlines the dominant vegetation types on the study site and surrounding area for a minimum of 100 m.
 Descriptions of the vegetation class structure and dominant species are outlined in section 5.1 Vegetation Type and Class.
 The bushfire hazard assessment levels were determined using Appendix 1 of the Planning for Bushfire Protection Guidelines - Edition 2 (WAPC et al. 2010).

 The study site has a bushfire hazard rating of extreme due to the extent of low woodland and scrub vegetation.
-Low bushfire hazard occurs in areas of managed vegetation such as irrigated lawns, roads and residential areas.
+Low bushfire hazard occurs in areas of managed vegetation such as irrigated lawns, market garden, roads and residential areas.